 Figuring Out Your Supplies

 The general rule of thumb for buying masonry paint is to calculate the surface area of the building that is made up of masonry.
-Once you know the area you’re working with, you can then check the estimates on the cans of masonry paint to see how many you should buy.
+Once you know the area you’re working with, you can then check the estimates on the tins to see how many you should buy.
 It’s usually a good idea to buy a little bit more than you think you’ll need to avoid having to return to buy more later.

 The amount of paint used depends on many factors.
 This includes your painting technique, the porosity of the wall, and more.
 There are however some general assumptions you can make about how much you’ll need.
 For the most part, you can get about 350-400 square feet of wall covered with a one-gallon can of masonry paint.